 Riding the Rails

 When I was in high school, my cousin, a good friend, and I traveled to my cousin's home to visit before we continued on to my grandparents' home.
 Then, we walked all the way back to the lounge car.
-It featured the rounded rear that prompts VIA Rail Canada to call them bullet cars.
+It featured the rounded rear that are called bullet cars.
 There, we found a bar, where we ordered Cokes and admired the boys.
 My cousin especially liked the boy with the baby-blue eyes.

 Can you see how my love of trains came to be?
 And, so, I’ve decided to write about memories of the train trips I have taken.
 As I've been working on them, I've come to see that I've ridden on quite a few trains in my lifetime, although not all that I wish I'd ridden, though -- long live the bucket list!
 I hope you will enjoy my remembrances, even as I work on those still under construction.